-Procedures are in place to ensure learners are kept up-to-date with their progress and understand their performance in the context of the programme and level of award for which they are studying.
+Procedures are in place to ensure learners are kept up to date with their progress and understand their performance in the context of the programme and level of award for which they are studying.
 Formative and summative feedback should be positive, forward looking and task specific.
 Feedback can be qualitative or quantitative.

-- Results of assessments or course assignments are given to the learner with a feedback form detailing strengths and areas for improvements with general comments, where appropriate. - Full-time learners receive an end of term report detailing their progress to date.
-Included in this will be academic scores, placement report results and a general comment from either the Head of Department /Programme Manager or the main course Tutor.
-Full-time learners have a one-to-one meeting with the main course Tutor, Programme Manager or the Head of Department once per term to discuss their progress on a practical and academic level.
+- Results of assessments or programme assignments are given to the learner with a feedback form detailing strengths and areas for improvements with general comments, where appropriate. - Full-time learners receive an end of term report detailing their progress to date.
+Included in this will be academic scores, placement report results and a general comment from either the Programme Manager or the main programme Tutor.
+Full-time learners have a one-to-one meeting with the Programme Manager once per semester to discuss their progress on a practical and academic level.
 Any assessments, assignments, placement reports etc that have been returned during this time are discussed with the learner. - Part-time learners are given appropriate feedback as it arises.
-Tutors may request a learner to come to the Institute 30 minutes early to discuss his/her progress during the course or conversely a learner may request to meet either a tutor, Programme Manager or Head of Department at a time convenient to both parties.
+Tutors may request a learner to meet 30 minutes early to discuss their progress during the programme or conversely a learner may request to meet either a tutor or Programme Manager at a time convenient to both parties.